IBM/helm101/tutorial/README.md

 # Why Helm?

 [Helm](https://docs.helm.sh/) is often described as the Kubernetes application package manager.
-So, what does Helm give you over using Kubernetes directly?
+So, what does Helm give you over using kubectl directly?

 # Objectives